andreekeberg/ml-classify-text-js/docs/model.md

 ### model.serialize() ⇒ <code>Object</code>
-Return the model in its current state for storing, including the configured n-gram min/max values, the vocabulary as an array (if any, otherwise false), and an object literal with all the training data
+Return the model in its current state for storing, including the configured n-gram min/max values, the minimum confidence required for for predictions, the vocabulary as an array (if any, otherwise false), and an object literal with all the training data